adammotzel/pickle-security/README.md

 A simple method for securely reading contents of pickle files using an isolated Docker container.

-It's important to note that while Docker provides isolation, it doesn’t make unpickling *inherently* safe.
-This repository simply demonstrates how using an isolated, tightly sandboxed Docker container can add an extra layer of security when unpacking pickle files.
+This repository demonstrates how using an isolated, tightly sandboxed Docker container can add extra security when unpacking pickle files.
+It does not make unpickling *inherently* safe.

 ## Requirements

 - Python 3+
 - **Docker** (must be installed and running)
+- A bash-compatible shell

 ## Running the Code